 - Login as a member and fill out the quick online application for PEMAC MMP Certification form and upload your transcripts

 Maintaining your MMP Certification

-After August 31st, 2017, PEMAC membership will be optional and your MMP Certification must be renewed annually and demonstration of continuing professional development will be required by August 31st, 2018.
+After August 31st, 2018, PEMAC membership will be optional.
+In lieu of the membership requirement you will register with PEMAC as an MMP Certificant which will include a Certification fee.
+A requirement to demonstrate continuing professional development to maintain your certification will be required by August 31st, 2019.
 That said, we want to keep you as a member!
-So PEMAC members who are MMPs will get a significant discount on their recertification fees.
+So PEMAC members who are MMPs will get a significant discount on their certification and recertification fees.

 Prior Learning Assessment and Recognition is a process that allows you to receive recognition for skills and knowledge that you have already acquired.
 Whether it's learning form previous post-secondary studies, work experience or independent study, PEMAC recognizes that relevant learning can take place in a variety of settings, both inside and outside the traditional classroom.
 Obtaining recognition for prior learning can reduce the amount of classroom time required to obtain the MMP Certification.

 Module 1, "An Integrated Strategy for Maintenance Management" and Module 8, "Capstone" are compulsory (except for approved instructors - see PLAR option #4, below) and therefore not eligible for credit through PLAR.

 You must submit an application form and fee for each Module for which you would like to have your prior learning assessed.